-The commercial real estate market has improved somewhat during 2012 and we have noted some strong increases associated with our real estate located in large urban environments.
+The commercial real estate market has improved somewhat over the past two years and we have noted some strong increases associated with our real estate located in large urban environments.

 Business Segments

 As indicated above, our two primary business segments are cinema exhibition and real estate.
 These segments are summarized as follows: